Telomere Testing (TeloTest)

 Sleep

-Generally speaking, the age of your cells in TeloYears is the actual age of a typical man or woman whose telomere length is similar to yours.
+Generally speaking, the age of your cells in TeloTest is the actual age of a typical man or woman whose telomere length is similar to yours.
 More specifically, it is calculated using a complex formula that was built by our mathematicians based on the following process.

 First, we measured average telomere length on a statistically large enough number of people (over 10,000 subjects) so as to construct a nationally representative population.
 Next we built a mathematical model or formula by applying statistical methods to the population level results, including regression and variance analysis of the means and distributions of relevant sub populations.
 Then, we compare the formula’s projected average telomere length for the typical person your actual age and gender to your own measured telomere length.
-Finally, your cells' age in TeloYears is determined based on where your telomere length falls on a distribution curve, which establishes a confidence interval around the formula’s projected mean for you based on the variance inherent in our method of measuring telomere length.
+Finally, your cells' age in TeloTest is determined based on where your telomere length falls on a distribution curve, which establishes a confidence interval around the formula’s projected mean for you based on the variance inherent in our method of measuring telomere length.
 Likewise, we use this model to calculate the percentile score your telomere length represents as compared to a typical man or woman of your actual age.

 VIDEOS ON THE SCIENCE OF TELOMERES